dmnmsc/kraiser/README.md

 ### 🧠 Launch an app if it’s not running, or bring it to the front if it is

-**kraiser** is a Bash script for KDE Plasma that opens an app if it’s not running—or brings it to the foreground if it is.
+**kraiser** is a **Bash script for KDE Plasma on Wayland** that opens an app if it’s not running—or brings it to the foreground if it is.
 No more extra clicks, wasted time, or window clutter.

 Built to streamline your workflow, kraiser supports a wide range of app types: standard desktop apps, Electron-based tools, PWAs (via Firefox or Chromium), and more.
 Configuration is simple and flexible through a single `apps.conf` file.